MacsiDigital/laravel-eloquent-extended/README.md

 ### Testing

-We have a test ssuite testing our implementations, to use just run phpunit
+We have a test suite testing our implementations, to use just run phpunit

 ``` bash
 phpunit